 The more hemoglobin you have in your blood, the higher the oxygen level in your bloodstream.

-This is important for high energy level cats like the Bengal that enjoys playing for a long period of time.
+This is important for high energy level cats like the Bengal that enjoy playing for a long period of time.

 The better flow of well-oxygenated blood can provide more energy for them.